-I will warn you up front, this is not one of those "cook an entire feast in 10 minute" recipes.
+I will warn you upfront, this is not one of those "cook an entire feast in 10 minutes" recipes.
 In fact, it will take the better part of the day, but it is worth every minute of the wait.

 I brined the salmon overnight and then smoked it the next day.
 It was ready in time for a late lunch!
 It was tempting to take the salmon off early as the filet looked divine!
 I am very glad we waited, as the final product was nothing short of amazing.

 Just in case you think I am being a bit dramatic, I didn't get the salmon inside the house before my son grabbed a fork and started eating straight from the filet.
 He was darned-near full before dinner even began—that turkey!

 Dry Cure Ingredients

 - 1/2 cup kosher salt, (don't try to use other types of salt)

 Dry Cure / Brine Instructions

 - Spread liberally on both sides of the filet.